Canon 100D vs SX730

 - More modern: Reflects 4 years of technical progress since the 100D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (15 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the 100D comes out slightly ahead of the SX730 (16 : 15 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 100D vs SX730